Quasimaps to moduli spaces of sheaves on a $K3$ surface: Applications

-such that the natural obstruction theories match.
-As before, the subscript notation of the moduli on the left indicates that we consider maps up to translations of $E$.
-For the same reason we take the quotient by $E$ on the left.
-On the other hand, Consider now the following two generating series
+As before, the superscript on the moduli space on the left indicates that we consider maps up to translations of $E$.
+For the same reason, we take the quotient by $E$ on the left.
+On the other hand, Consider now the following two generating series,

-The series are well-defined, because $(S,\beta)$ and $(S',\beta')$ are deformation equivalent, if and only if where $\mathrm{div}(\beta)$ is the divisibility of the class, in our case $\beta_{h}$'s are primitive by definition.
-In \cite{OPi}, it was proven that
+The series are well-defined, because $(S,\beta)$ and $(S',\beta')$ are deformation equivalent, if and only if where $\mathrm{div}(\beta)$ is the divisibility of the class.
+In our case, the classes $\beta_{h}$ are primitive by definition.
+In \cite{OS2} and \cite{OPi}, it was proved that

-where $\chi_{10}(p,q,\tilde{q})$ is the \textit{Igusa cusp form}, hence the name of the conjecture.
-By the discussion above, we can view both series as generating series of quasimaps for $\epsilon\in \{0^+,\infty\}$.
-Using Theorem \ref{elliptic}, we obtain
+where $\chi_{10}(p,q,\tilde{q})$ is the \textit{Igusa cusp form}, we refer to \cite[Section 0.2]{OPi} for its definition.
+We can view both series as generating series of quasimaps for $\epsilon\in \{0^+,\infty\}$.
+Using Corollary \ref{cor2}, we obtain